 As the prostate enlarges, it slows down the flow of urine as it passes from the bladder to the urethra just like a kink in a garden hose.
 In the early phases of obstruction caused by the prostate, the patient experiences few symptoms because the bladder is able to compensate for increased resistance to the flow of urine by increasing the force of its contraction during urination.
 However, as the degree of obstruction increases, the patient begins to experience a host of symptoms that has come to be known as “prostatism” or “LUTS” (Lower Urinary Tract Symptoms).
 These bothersome symptoms are well known to that aging male and are typically the catalyst for making an appointment to see a urologist.

-Symptoms of obstruction include decreased force of urinary stream, difficulty initiating urination, intermittent or prolonged urination, post void dribbling, a sensation of incomplete emptying, the urgency of urination, urinary retention and incontinence.
+Symptoms of obstruction include decreased force of urinary stream, difficulty initiating urination, intermittent or prolonged urination, post-void dribbling, a sensation of incomplete emptying, the urgency of urination, urinary retention, and incontinence.
 Many of these symptoms can be attributed to changes that occur in the bladder as a result of having to force urine through an obstructed prostate.
 Similar to how skeletal muscle responds to increasing resistance and exercise, the smooth muscle of the bladder wall becomes stronger and thicker over time contracting with even minimal quantities of urine.

 Urinary Retention is a situation that occurs when the obstruction from BPH (enlarged prostate) advances to the point when an individual can no longer empty his bladder because the prostate is literally blocking the urethra completely.
 This requires a trip to the emergency room to place a tube called a Foley catheter through the penis into the bladder that allows the urine to exit.

-BPH (enlarged prostate) can result in an inability to completely empty in the bladder so that there is always a residual amount of urine left in the bladder after voiding.
-This stagnant urine environment can allow for crystals in the urine to aggregate and form bladder stones of varying number and size.
+BPH (enlarged prostate) can result in an inability to completely empty the bladder so that there is always a residual amount of urine left in the bladder after voiding.
+This stagnant urine environment can allow for crystals in the urine to aggregate and form bladder stones of varying numbers and sizes.
 In extreme cases, these stones can fill up the entire bladder.
 Treatment options for this condition include open surgery to remove the stone or endoscopic surgery using cameras through the penis thereby allowing the use of lasers or ultrasonic energy to break up the stones.

 In certain circumstances, benign prostate growth can result in spontaneous bleeding resulting in blood-tinged urine or even large blood clots passing through the penis.
 Individuals on blood thinners such as Aspirin, Plavix, and Coumadin are more susceptible to spontaneous prostate bleeding.
-Nonetheless, anyone with gross hematuria requires a work up to rule out other possible causes including infection, stones, and cancer of the kidney, bladder or prostate.
+Nonetheless, anyone with gross hematuria requires a workup to rule out other possible causes including infection, stones, and cancer of the kidney, bladder, or prostate.

 Incomplete bladder emptying creates a more favorable environment for the growth of bacteria potentially resulting in a urinary tract infection.

 Flexible cystoscopy is a test in which a small flexible tube with a camera on the end is introduced into the bladder to allow the urologist to directly visualize the urethra, prostate, and bladder.
 This test is invaluable to the urologist in allowing him to visualize changes in the urinary tract that are associated with BPH (enlarged prostate).
 Prior to entering the bladder, the urologist will see the prostate.
 When the prostate is causing obstruction, the lateral lobes of the prostate that are normally separated may be seen touching each other or “kissing”.
-Additionally, there may be a median lobe, which is a component of the prostate not seen in all men that grows directly from the bladder neck at the 6 o’clock position.
-The median lobe, when enlarged can block the urethra like a ball valve mechanism.
-Cystoscopy also allows for evaluation of secondary changes in the bladder caused by obstruction from BPH.
+Additionally, there may be a median lobe, which is a component of the prostate not seen in all men that grow directly from the bladder neck at the 6 o’clock position.
+The median lobe, when enlarged can block the urethra like a ball-valve mechanism.
+Cystoscopy also allows for the evaluation of secondary changes in the bladder caused by obstruction from BPH.
 The bladder’s lining which is typically smooth becomes thickened as a result of the increased pressures needed to pass urine through an obstructed prostatic urethra.
-The urologist will see changes such as trabeculations (crossing muscular fibers), cellules and even a diverticulum (a large outpouching of the bladder lining).
-Cystoscopy is an office based procedure that typically takes less than 5 minutes to perform and generally causes minimal discomfort to the patient.
+The urologist will see changes such as trabeculations (crossing muscular fibers), cellules, and even a diverticulum (a large outpouching of the bladder lining).
+Cystoscopy is an office-based procedure that typically takes less than 5 minutes to perform and generally causes minimal discomfort to the patient.